Tlmonko/Smart-Pedometer/README.md

 If your have a our product, you should to install this app to your android device

-Our project team
+# Our project team

-# Kozlov Timofey -- android developer
+Kozlov Timofey -- android developer
+Mozganov Nickolay -- made the analysis and data collection Dazhuk Andrey -- Engaged in the assembly of the prototype Uyangulov Kirill -- arduino programmer